underser/boilerplate/README.md

 # Boilerplate
-*It's a starter kit for front-end development with Jade(Pug), Sass, Gulp and other cool stuff*
+*It's a starter kit for front-end development with Handlebars, Less, Gulp and other cool stuff*

 **For quick start with this boilerplate, you just need type commands below:**